2014 Goals and Outcomes (A3.14 b)

 1. To provide students with the knowledge, skills, and experience to be successful, competent Physician Assistants.

-• Recent graduates rated their preparedness as a PA by Marywood University as good and very good.
+• Recent graduates rated their preparedness as a PA by Marywood University as good, very good and excellent.

 3. To develop effective interpersonal and communication skills within the medical community.

-• Over 95% of clinical preceptors indicated the PA students had very good or excellent communication skills during the clinical phase.
+• Over 95% of clinical preceptors indicated the PA students had very good or excellent communication skills during the clinical phase in 2014.